onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Evolution’s arrow and the future of humanity

 Effective Philanthropy

+> "The zero-sum mindset you have is at the root of so much evil.
+Once you realize that civilization is not zero-sum and that it is about making far more than one consumes, then it becomes obvious that the path to prosperity for all is just let the makers make." - [Elon Musk](https://x.com/elonmusk/status/1986833400171577503)

+> "The reason government programs are so inefficient is that, unlike a commercial company, the feedback loop for improvement is broken, because they have a state-mandated monopoly and can’t go out of business if customers are unhappy." - [Elon Musk](https://x.com/elonmusk/status/1986836508092080197)

+> "Coherent multi-scale agency entails cross-scale feedback loops.
+A nation's capacity to benefit its citizens requires that its citizens sacrifice in the country's name.
+But citizens won't sacrifice for a nation they believe confers no lineal value." - [Matthew Pirkowski](https://x.com/MattPirkowski/status/1985842045026807827)

 Those who give birth (women) will be against death the most